Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 - The header and footer renders to every page.
 The header contains animated  links to the other pages on the portfolio.
 The footer contains links to my GitHub profile and LinkedIn account, and links to contact me via the contact page and email.

 - The homepage contains:
-    - A banner with a typed message, my name, a welcome message, and the profile picture used on GitHub (generated from a GitHub API).
+    - A banner containing:
+        - A letter by letter rendered message
+        - My name
+        - A welcome message
+        - The profile photo from my GitHub profile (from a GitHub API call)
-    - Information about me.
+    - More information about me
     - The list of technologies I know and use.
     - A carousel containing the pinned repositories from my GitHub profile (generated from a GitHub API).